Category Archives: MacBook Pro

 Apple MacBook Pro M4 Pro & M4 Max

-The Apple MacBook Pro M4 Pro & M4 Max will be Apple’s best 2024 Q4 laptops and the ultimate laptops for musicians/creators
+The Apple MacBook Pro M4 Pro & M4 Max are Apple’s best 2024 Q4 laptops and the ultimate laptops for musicians/creators

 Apple 16″ MacBook Pro M4 Pro $2499.00 – M4 Max $3499.00 minimum per processor type